We help parents navigate

 Supporting parents in allowing and enhancing opportunities for increasing independence

 "Working with a parent coach has helped me to change my relatioship with my dauther.
 It has empored me to create boundaries and navigate hard conversations."

 What We Do

 The Parent Coach Professionals team helps parents who need guidance and support in dealing with a teen, young adult, or post-secondary adult confronting the challenges of increasing independence.
-Our strengths-based coaching model provides structure that allows you to gain the skills and confidence needed to parent more effectively.
-We work with you to help you see your familial relationships differently and then provide the action steps, education, and encouragement that will allow your family to untangle the knot of current patterns that exist, (re)establish balance, and move forward.
+Our strength-based coaching model provides structure that allows you to gain the skills and confidence needed to parent more effectively.
+We work with you to help you see your familial relationships differently and provide the action steps, education, and encouragement that will allow your family to examine current patterns that exist, (re)establish balance, and move forward.

-Specifically, our clients are parents/guardians of teens, young adults, or post-secondary adults with:
+Specifically, our clients are parents/guardians of adolescents, young adults, or post-secondary individuals with: